divyamuvi89/microsoft-compo-box/README.md

 - User can select a fruit from the filtered list.
 - Selected fruit is displayed.

-## Installation

 To run the FruitSelection application locally, follow these steps:

-# Clone the repository:
+1. Clone the repository:

 ``` git clone https://github.com/divyamuvi89/microsoft-compo-box.git ```
 ``` cd microsoft-compo-box ```

-# Start the development server and open the application in your browser:
+2.Start the development server and open the application in your browser:

 ``` yarn start```